 The second part of the trip from Bilbao to Santander is another short drive.
 It clocks in at an hour and a bit, which gives you the same option as the previous day.

-You can either spend half the day in Bilbao and half in Santander or longer in one of the two cities.
+You can spend half the day in Bilbao and half in Santander or longer in one of the two cities.
 It’s up to you which you prefer.
-They’re both great cities and you will find lots in Bilbao and Santander.
+They’re both great cities and you will find lots to do in Bilbao and Santander.

 The good thing about the drive is that it’s a scenic one.
-You will hug the coastline as you make your from the Basque Country into Cantabria.
+You will hug the coastline of Northern Spain as you make your from the Basque Country into Cantabria.

 Make sure you stop at a few places before you reach Laredo and the road heads inland.
 You don’t want to miss the beautiful views you can experience along the way!